joelmturner/joelmturnercom/README.md

 # JoelMturner.com - Astro Powered Website 🌟

-Welcome to the repository for [joelmturner.com](https://joelmturner.com), a modern, high-performance website built using [Astro](https://astro.build/) and [Panda CSS](https://panda-css.com).
+Welcome to the repository for [joelmturner.com](https://joelmturner.com), a modern, high-performance website built using [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com).
 This site explores web development techniques and offers a smooth, user-friendly experience.

 ## Features 🚀